Joe Burrow's historic 2019 season at LSU has the Class of 2014 moving up the rankings

-A recent trend in college football has been the quick success of freshmen or other young quarterbacks.
+A recent trend in college football has been the quick success of freshmen quarterbacks or those that started at one school before moving on to another.
 No longer are coaches as determined to sit a quarterback as soon as they step on campus and groom them while relying on an upperclassman to handle the offense.
-The game has changed, and young stars are having a tremendous impact on the game at the quarterback position.

-Now, more than ever before, even freshmen quarterbacks are contemplating transfer options if things are not working out right away at their schools of choice, because the opportunity to play may never come if they do not find success early on.
+This change in thinking has also resulted in more quarterbacks, even freshmen, opting to transfer if things are not working out right away at their schools of choice, because the opportunity to play may never come if they do not find success early on.
 As the years go by, the way in which we evaluate the quarterback classes by recruiting class will attempt to evolve in a way that takes this all into consideration.
-For now, the early success of young quarterbacks will lead to some instant arguments about the quality of a particular recruiting class after just one season.
-Such was the case this year as our annual ranking of quarterback classes saw some interesting changes from top to bottom.

-The past two years have seen a couple of freshmen win national titles and two straight quarterbacks who transferred win the Heisman Trophy.
-Our rankings this year also reflect some of the recent success of some quarterbacks at the next level, like Nick Foles winning a Super Bowl MVP and Patrick Mahomes lighting up the NFL in Kansas City, along with Baker Mayfield giving us a reason to watch the Cleveland Browns.
+For example, the past three years have resulted in a Heisman Trophy winner that was a transfer and two freshmen signal-callers leading their teams to a national title.
+Our rankings this year also reflect some of the recent success of some quarterbacks at the next level, like Lamar Jackson piling up the stats with his arm and his legs for the Baltimore Ravens.
 There was a lot to consider this year with the ranking of the top quarterback classes since 2002.
-A year from now, we could have a much different list, but here is how the quarterback classes stack up before the Class of 2019 starts getting into the mix.
+A year from now, this list will probably change some more, but here is how the quarterback classes (minus 2019, for now) stack up before the Class of 2020 starts getting into the mix.

 1. Class of 2006